 In an increasingly challenging economy, technology companies need clear visibility into where revenue leakage occurs.
 Software usage data and compliance intelligence can provide essential insights that identify losses and help businesses convert piracy into profit.

-The final report in the Revenera Monetization Monitor 2023 series examines software piracy, misuse, and overuse.
+The second report in the Revenera Monetization Monitor 2025 Outlook series examines software piracy, misuse, and overuse.
 This report outlines how data-driven and usage-based monetization strategies can help prevent revenue leakage, and the headline results are significant:

-These findings demonstrate the lack of visibility that many producers encounter, highlighting the need for greater education on how to stop software piracy with compliance monitoring, analysis, and actionable insights to reduce revenue losses.
+The general upward trend of piracy, overuse, and misuse being cited as “major” problems demonstrates the lack of visibility that many software suppliers currently encounter, highlighting the need for greater education on how to stop software piracy, with compliance monitoring, analysis, and actionable insights to reduce revenue losses.

 Let’s dive further into the report.